miklevin/MikeLev.in/_posts/2025-03-08-nix-flake-python.md

-Nix's weird but wonderful immutability that makes it so great for portable cross-platform environments also makes it frustrating for the traditional Data Science (or SEO) use case.
+Nix's weird but wonderful immutability that makes it so great for portable cross-platform environments also makes it frustrating for the traditional Data Science use case.
 This fixes that.

 ### Introducing Darwinix: A Minimal Data Science Starting Point

-Darwinix is just a bare minimum starting place for Data Science, SEO or anyone in that love-worthy Venn diagram intersection of being a nix and Python user.
+Darwinix is just a bare minimum starting place for Data Science or anyone in that love-worthy Venn diagram intersection of being a nix and Python user.
 If you're on Google Colab paying for stuff you don't need to, this may be worth a look.
 You're not forced to pay or lose what you did.